munkacsimark/local-data-storage/README.md

 # Local Data Storage

-A simple **wrapper** over browsers native **localStorage** which saves "smart" items, can handle expiration and can get rid of expired items.
+It's a simple **wrapper** over browsers native **localStorage**.
+It uses "smart" items and can work with existing localStorage entries.
+It always returns success of operation as boolean.

 ## Installation